-9.1 Aleph Objects, Inc.
+9.1 LulzBot

-For technical support for your AO-100 3D printer please e-mail our support team at support@lulzbot.com.
+For technical support for your AO-101 3D printer please e-mail our support team at support@lulzbot.com.
 Please completely read this manual before contacting for support questions or help.
-The latest version of this information guide is also available at download.LulzBot.com.
-There you can find more information including images, videos, and updated versions of this manual.
+The latest version of this information guide is also available at http://download.lulzbot.com.
+You can also find more information including images, videos, and updated versions of this manual in the Support section of LulzBot.com.